msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/5_Monitor, Troubleshoot, and Optimize Azure Solutions/5_1_Integrate_Caching_and_Content_Delivery/readme.md

             - Set if missing
               - custom TTL is set
             - Not set
-              - headers TTl will be used, won't change TTL value
+              - headers TTL will be used, won't change TTL value
         - ***Custom***
           - one or many rules
           - rule for particular file extension or path within the app.